skocharllge/binder_ipc_learn/README.md

 2.Implement cirucular buffer of structures so that process can communicate using circ buffer in kernel

-3.Implement white list black list map of processes communicating
+3.Implement white list & black list map of processes communicating

-4.Implement ioctl to update the map and allow IPC if it is part of whitelist and block if it is part of blacklist
+4.Implement ioctl to update the black list map and allow IPC if it is part of whitelist and block if it is part of blacklist